mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

         - it contains *row groups* ~ partitions of the block of data
         - data for each column is stored together in the same row group
         - each row group contains one or more chunks of data
-        - a parquet file includes metadata that describes the set of rows found in neach chunk
+        - a parquet file includes metadata that describes the set of rows found in each chunk
         - an application will browse the metadata, and then only read in the row group chunks of data AND the needed columns from those chunks it needs for processing
         - it can store & process nested data types efficiently and has efficient compression & encoding